 There is a common online application form available for admission to graduate programs within the School of Computer Science (SCS).
-The online application should be completed and submitted electronically as instructed by November 30, 2018 (early deadline) with a final deadline of December 10, 2017 (later deadline with increased fee).
+The online application should be completed and submitted electronically as instructed by one of the two deadlines: early deadline (reduced application fee) or the final deadline (a later deadline with increased fee).

 To apply for admission, read our application instructions carefully and make certain that you have met all requirements when you submit your application, then complete the online application.